akvelon/DnA_accelerators/salesforce-to-bigquery/README.md

 The template allows for the user to supply the following optional parameters:
 - `pullFrequencySec` - delay in seconds between polling for new records updates.
 - `startOffset` - inclusive start offset from which the reading should be started.
-- `secretStoreUrl`: URL to Salesforce credentials in HashiCorp Vault secret storage in the format 'http(s)://vaultip:vaultport/path/to/credentials'
+- `secretStoreUrl` - URL to Salesforce credentials in HashiCorp Vault secret storage in the format 'http(s)://vaultip:vaultport/path/to/credentials'.
-- `vaultToken`: Token to access HashiCorp Vault secret storage
+- `vaultToken` - Token to access HashiCorp Vault secret storage.
+- `outputDeadLetterTable` - The dead-letter table to output to within BigQuery in <project-id>:<dataset>.<table> format.
+- `expansionService` - Python expansion service in format host:port, needed for RunInference transforms.

 You can provide the next secured parameters directly instead of providing HashiCorp Vault parameters:
 - `username` - Salesforce username.